 Suppliers must provide any information or evidence which may be reasonably required to verify the supplier has applied any monies as agreed with the department.

-Further detail of the measures are outlined in the latest Procurement Guidance Note (PGN): Procurement Guidance Note 01/20: Supplier Relief due to COVID-19
+Further details of measures are outlined in Procurement Guidance Note 01/20: Supplier Relief due to COVID-19

 Supplier’s seeking relief as a result of the impact of Covid-19 must contact the relevant Government contract manager.
 Each contract will have a contract manager and a mechanism to alert the government client of any issues.